Information about Mitoxantrone

 Common side effects of mitoxantrone

-Nausea, Vomiting, Infection, Hair loss, Decreased white blood cell count, Absence of menstrual periods, Anemia
+Nausea, Vomiting, Infection, Hair loss, Decreased white blood cell count, Absence of menstrual periods, Anemia (low number of red blood cells)

 Available Medicine for Mitoxantrone